COVID-19 Updates: uc.edu/publichealth

 - No cost ($429 value) for eligible and enrolled participants.

-- FREE individual yearlong YMCA membership ($750 value), and 20 Be Well UC points ($20 value) for completing all 25 sessions.
+- FREE individual yearlong YMCA membership ($750 value) and Be Well UC points.

 - No personal health information will be shared with UC.
 Only names and M#s of participants will be shared with UC to confirm eligibility.

 Healthcare providers can refer eligible patients to the DPP.
-Simply have your healthcare provider complete the Participant Referral Form and submit it to Carrie Martin.
+Simply have your healthcare provider complete the Participant Referral Form and submit it to Bridget Behrmann with the YMCA.

 Anthem ConditionCare Program